shreyashg-sopho/DSA/LinkedIn/Find K Closest Elements.md

 ```

 This can be achieved by using a MinHeap.
-THis min heapo will be storing the minimum differences along with their indexes at the top.
+THis min heapo will be storing the minimum differences along with their indexes at the top. <br>

-- Time complexity: O(n* log n + k* log n) [Construction of heap of size N and then popping K times)
+- Time complexity: O(n* log n + k* log n) [Construction of heap of size N and then popping K times) <br>
                    if  FINAL_SORTING_REQUIRED = true then more k*log k for final sorting is needed.
 - Space complexity: O(n)